-Set in the twisty alleys of a medina in Tangier, Morocco, this novel is a like a Hitchcock film translated to the page.
+Set in the twisty alleys of a medina in 1950s Tangier, Morocco, this novel is like a Hitchcock film translated to the page.
 With taut, evocative prose, it tells the story of two elusive heroines trapped in a complex relationship of love, jealousy, and betrayal.

-In this stylish, entertaining thriller, our two protagonists — the always audacious Lucy and the painfully diffident Alice — are former best friends who met at Bennington College.
+Our two protagonists — the always audacious Lucy and the painfully diffident Alice — are former best friends who met at Bennington College.
 They’ve had a mysterious falling out, and that conflict drives everything that befalls them.

 Tangier is located on the northwestern tip of Morocco, and it’s a fitting setting for this kind of story.
 After WWI, the city was declared an International Zone and was jointly ruled by nine different countries.
 It developed a glamorous and dangerous reputation that continued through the second World War.
 Tangier was a haven for smugglers, movie stars, washed-up secret agents, and ne’er-do-wells hoping to fly under the radar.